 Two examples of drugs used for hormone therapy are Aromasin (exemestane) and Arimidex (anastrazole).
 Both drugs limit production of the female hormone, estrogen.
 This may help slow the growth of breast tumors.
 For prostate cancer, drugs, such as leuprolide and goserelin, and antiandrogens, such as flutamide and bicalutamide, may either lower the testosterone level or prevent cancer cells from being able to use it to fuel tumor growth.
 Often a cancer of unknown primary origin can be tested to see if it is possible that hormonal therapy might work.

 Hormone therapy may also cause side effects.
 These depend on the type of therapy you get or drugs you receive.
-These are some common side effects listed from most to least common:
+These are some common side effects:

 Vaginal dryness or discharge in women